 What will really get you going is that this second iteration of the series now comes improved with… a flippy screen!
 Packed with 4K recording capabilities, wireless features, up to 1000fps shooting, and a plethora of accessories, this camera could be a beauty for the adventure buff.

 The RX 100 series is a favorite among professionals who want both compactness and quality.
-The Sony RX100 VII is the latest iteration of the series, and is made for times when carrying a heavy system is not the best bet.
-It is also not affordable at $1,198, but users who take advantage of its full potential deem it worth every single penny.
+This is the latest iteration of the series, and is made for times when carrying a heavy system is not the best bet.
+The RX 100 VII is not affordable at $1,200, but users who take advantage of its full potential deem it worth every single penny.

 The RX 100 series is a favorite among professionals who want both compactness and quality.

-If you are looking to spend less you can also look at previous iterations; the first RX100 currently goes for $369.99.
+If you are looking to spend less you can also look at previous iterations; the first RX100 currently goes for $400.
 Some would actually prefer the older versions, as they had an f/1.8 aperture.
-The latest iteration has a max aperture of f/2.8, but they did include a zoom lens that reaches 24-200mm.
+The latest iteration has a max aperture of f/2.8, but they included a zoom lens that reaches 24-200mm.

 Other features include a 20.1MP, 1-inch Exmor RS CMOS sensor, 0.02-second AF response, 357 phase-detection AF points, an electronic viewfinder, touchscreen, 4K HDR video recording, and more.
 It is a total gem.

-This Sony camera came busting doors and I would say it was the first to really challenge the camera giants in the industry.
-Priced at $1,999.99 for the body only, it is not cheap, but this camera is meant for professionals and hard-core enthusiasts.
-It offers some of the best bang for the buck when it comes to full frame shooters.
+The Sony A7 III camera came busting doors and I would say it was the first to really challenge the camera giants in the industry.
+Priced at $1,800 for the body only, it is not cheap, but this camera is meant for professionals and hard-core enthusiasts.
+It offers some of the best bang for the buck when it comes to full-frame shooters.

 Its superior image quality, speed, great autofocus, and smooth image stabilization are some of the factors that make it an industry hit.
-More serious photographers can also get the A7R III, or A7R IV which has a 40.2 MP sensor and superior features, but we don’t think those are worth the extra cash unless you are really dedicated to this art.
+More serious photographers can also get the A7R III, or A7R IV, but we don’t think those are worth the extra cash unless you are really dedicated to this art.